marmelab/react-admin/docs/Inputs.md

 }
 ```

 `<ArrayInput>` expects a single child, which must be a *form iterator* component.
 A form iterator is a component accepting a `fields` object as passed by [react-final-form-array](https://github.com/final-form/react-final-form-arrays#fieldarrayrenderprops), and defining a layout for an array of fields.
-For instance, the `<SimpleFormIterator>` component displays an array of fields in an unordered list (`<ul>`), one sub-form by list item (`<li>`).
+For instance, the `<SimpleFormIterator>` component displays an array of react-admin Inputs in an unordered list (`<ul>`), one sub-form by list item (`<li>`).
 It also provides controls for adding and removing a sub-record (a backlink in this example).

 You can pass `disableAdd` and `disableRemove` as props of `SimpleFormIterator`, to disable `ADD` and `REMOVE` button respectively.
 Default value of both is `false`.